daniel-locatelli/daniellocatelli/README.md

 |SelectProperty[]|string|string|string|string|string|string|string|status|SelectProperty[]|

 - [x] `Name`: The name of the page will be used to generate the slug for the page.
-- [x] `CoverAlt`: This will be the alt text used for the cover image, both on OG (shareable links) and on the Homepage.
+- [x] `CoverAlt`: This will be the alt text used for the cover image of OG and on the page.
 - [x] `Description_en`: this is the OG description of the page.
 - [ ] `Description_de`: this is the German OG description of the page.
 The issue of internationalization isn't clear.
 - [ ] `Description_pt`: this is the Portuguese OG description of the page.
 The issue of internationalization isn't clear.